MarimbaGod/Audio-Aesthetics/README.md

 - Make Posts about the music I love.
 - Like Posts by other Users who share things relevant to my musical interests.
 - Follow other Users who share a similar Audio Aesthetic as me.
+- Link my Spotify Account
+- See my Playlists
+- Search through Spotify
+- Use Stable Diffusion's Dreambooth V4 Text to Image Endpoint to generate a text-based image of any song I select from any of my playlists.

 ## The Future of Audio Aesthetics